Electrodes

 The figure below illustrates the various interfaces associated with a substrate surface and electrode.

-• whether the user defines the reflectance, absorptance and transmittance (RAT) at the interface, or whether SunSolve calculates it using Fresnel and thin-film equations and the optical properties of the element’s material and thin-film stack.
+- either the reflectance, absorptance and transmittance (RAT) at the interface, or the optical properties of the element’s material and thin-film stack (with SunSolve then calculating the RAT using Fresnel and thin-film equations).

 The interfaces for ribbons are defined similarly except that (i) the surface facing away from the cell can be textured, and (ii) the same interface is applied to all sides of the ribbon.